 For example, if you saved just $416/mo from 25-35 and never invested again, you may have well over $600,000 in compounded interest and savings by retirement.
 Starting early and young is one of the easiest and best investment strategies.

 Even an aggressive home loan is typically 10-15 years and most are 20-30 years.
 While interest rates are at historic lows, I don’t believe there is a rush to make your first home purchase when you have a chance to live completely rent and mortgage free.
 This seems like a great chance to grow, save, and invest your money.
+In the future, you could even buy a property and get columbia, md property management to help you out with renting it.
+There are so many opportunities to make money within real estate.
 Sometimes these opportunities don’t come again so I would take advantage while you’re young.

 Regarding other resources, if you haven’t already, check out wealth advisor and Episode 48 guest, Kirk Chislom’s pros and Cons of Renting versus Buying: